mobile-michel/13-simple-blog/README.md

-# Simple template with Eleventy, Liquid & CDN css frameworks
+# Simple blog with Eleventy, Liquid, classless CSS framework & DecapCMS

 ### Folder structure

 - templates in /content
+- documentation in /content/doc with aside navigation
-- blog & doc in /content/blog + /content/doc
+- blog in /content/blog with pagination navigation
 - layouts in /_layouts
-- includes in /_includes with /components
+- includes in /_includes
 - JSON files in /_data
 - CSS files in /assets/css
 - images & JS in /assets with /admin (Decap CMS)